-Nothing seems to stir the human heart more than children - our own children, other's children.
+Nothing seems to stir the human heart more than children - our own children, and others' children.
 There is something that implores even the hardest of hearts to soften.
 Seeing the children in India on my recent trip was truly a gift, particularly at the orphanage we visited.

 With them, our hearts melted.
 It was as if all our grownup shielding, 'gameplaying', and strategies to get our own needs met just fell away.

-Whatever the reason, it's easy to have children melt our hearts, and as parents to keep them as the focus in our lives.
+Whatever the reason, it's easy to have children melt our hearts, and as parents to keep them as the focus of our lives.

 It's quite amazing that I hear myself saying these things because when my children were young, the last thing I really wanted to do was to connect sexually.
 I'd do much to avoid it to be quite honest, even though I knew I 'should'.

 However, years on, I have come to understand that the way we connected was not fulfilling for me as a woman and certainly not sustainable for a truly authentic loving relationship long term.

 If I'd had the tools to realize that a more relaxed approach to making love, one that was more still, more natural, more tender, as well as more healthy, loving respectful communication, I feel sure that I would have been more open.

 The thing is that a healthy, loving, respectful relationship, will have an even greater impact on children than making sure that they are involved in five sports a week.
 If parents are relaxed, the kids will be relaxed.
 It's a given.
 Very simple.